nplutino/FlareList/README.md

   tend - flare event endtime [UTC]
-  BG_flux - local average flux at the beginning of the event [Wm^{-2}] peak_flux - value of flux at tpeak [Wm^{-2}] flux_integral - time integral of flux over the period from tstart to tend [Wm^{-2} s]
+  BG_flux - local average flux at the beginning of the event [Wm^{-2}] peak_flux - value of flux at tpeak [Wm^{-2}] fclass - flare class associated to the peak flux flux_integral - time integral of flux over the period from tstart to tend [Wm^{-2} s]
 </pre>

+Notice that you can obtain absolute intensities for peak fluxes throught the operation <pre> peak_flux - BG_flux </pre>